MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/PWAs.md

 ## URL Handlers Origin Trial

 Developers can now use the experimental feature Web App URL Handlers in origin trial.
+This feature allows the registration of an installed PWA to open links from other apps that refer to its scope.

 Learn more about experimenting with [URL handlers at our experiments page][ExpURLHandler].